 The deadline for this article that he is editing closes at the end of the day.
 (Close is an industry term for when an article has to be completed for publication.)
-Generally, The Talker Magazine closes their critic pieces in the beginning of the week, fiction closes on Wednesday and the longer pieces close by the end of the day on Friday.
-He already has fifteen emails from the head of the copy department.
+Generally, The Talker magazine closes their critic pieces in the beginning of the week, fiction closes on Wednesday, and the longer pieces close by the end of the day on Friday.
+He already has 15 emails from the head of the copy department.
 Sigh.

 He sits to read a piece about a new play.
 There are several changes that need to be made.
 He changes the word colour to color.
 Who wrote this article?
 The Queen?
 Furthermore, the writer did not spell out all the numbers.
 The play is about the plight of Socialist seals sailing the high seas during the summer.
 All but one speak with a lisp.
 They suspect he's selling stock on the exchange.
 They exchange the trader for a sandwich.

 "This guy must not have read The Talker's style guide before submitting this missive.
 Didn't you proofread before I got it?"
 John says.

 "Why?"
 Amy asks as she snaps away at bubblegum and proofs an article about what puppies dream entitled "Pavlovian REM."